 PRESENT TIME.
 Lula’s Garden is the best option for gifting — your order can come in a super cute sleeve with a message like “Just Because,” “Congrats,” or “I Love You.”
 You can buy one succulent (in a really beautiful, minimalist pot), but their best options are these Verdant Gardens.
 Each contains 3 hand-potted succulents and they can be shipped nationwide (or hand-delivered in LA).
 Bookmark this one for all future holidays!

-This one’s for our NYC readers only (I know, I know, but there’s enough of them that I gotta include it!).
+This one’s for our NYC readers only (I know, I know, but there’s enough New Yorkers that I gotta include it!).
 I’ll keep it quick since it’s pretty exclusive: flowers and plants with some same-day delivery available.
 If you live in NYC, click through for more details.

 Nature Hills Nursery

 And you know I have to give one more recommendation for my exterior landscapers.
 Nature Hills has an enormous selection of bushes, trees, and flowering plants if you’re trying to tackle a backyard project or add some curb appeal.
 (Or, maybe you just like gardening for fun and it’s not about aesthetics, which is VERY COOL, too.)

 If you already have your preferred pots on hand, Planterina is a great choice.
 They offer ceramics but they can also just ship a plant in a grow pot (the normal black/green plastic thing that plants normally live in), too, which can save a ton of money.
 Planterina also offers a great Daily Deals section AND free shipping on all orders.